wuyichen24/system-design-interview/problems/Build_Cloud_File_Storage_System.md

 - **Functional requirements**
    - Upload and download: Users can upload and download files.
    - Share: Users can share their files with other users.
+   - Synchronization: After updating a file on one device, it should get synchronized on all devices.
 - **Non-functional requirements**
    - High availability (Users can access their files whenever and wherever they like).
    - High reliability (Any file uploaded should not be lost).